Reader Question: How To Go Bald In Style?

-Today, I tackle a topic near and dear to probably quite a few readers’ hearts.
-Or rather, their heads…
+Today, I’m tackling a topic for Taylor’s Take that’s near and dear to probably quite a few readers’ hearts.
+Or rather, their heads.

-I read a few style blogs (including yours, of course) but don’t think I’ve ever seen a post with some style advice specifically directed at young bald men.
-I’m 28 with hardly any hair left on top, and when I see an awesome outfit on your site (or elsewhere), I often find myself saying “that looks great… but I’m bald.”
+I read a few style blogs, but don’t think I’ve ever seen a post with some style advice specifically directed at young bald men.
+I’m 28 with hardly any hair left on top, and when I see an awesome outfit on your site (or elsewhere), I often find myself saying, “That looks great… but I’m bald.”

-Such a great question, and probably a topic I should address more often.
-I think a lot of guys wonder what a woman’s attitude is towards a bald or balding guy – especially one our own age.
+Now, when Megan first passed me this question, I thought about how many Zeke’s must be out there, guys who have the same question but are too embarrassed or ashamed to ask it at all.
+Because I bet a lot of guys wonder what a woman’s attitude is towards a bald or balding guy – especially one in the prime of his dating years.
 Whether it’s the first thing we notice.
-Whether it, mm, shall we say...impedes attraction.
+Whether it, hmm, shall we say...impedes attraction.
 If it’s the first thing we tell our girlfriends when describing you.
 “He’s nice, but…he’s bald.”

 Well, good news.
 It’s not, it doesn’t, and it isn’t.

-Not that it’s the same situation at all, because I don’t assume I know what it must feel like to be a young guy who’s lost his hair, but us ladies get waylaid by insecurities too.
+Without drawing total equivalency, because I don’t assume to know what it must feel like to be a young guy who’s lost his hair, but please know that us ladies get waylaid by insecurities, too.
 All the time.
 If I looked at women’s fashion magazines and told myself I couldn’t pull a look off because I wasn’t as thin or tall as the model, well…I’d be spending a lot less on clothes, because I’d be walking around naked constantly.

-Another don’t: don’t try to distract from your glistening dome by going obnoxiously flashy in other areas.
+Another don’t: don’t try to distract from your glistening dome by going obnoxiously flashy with your look.